Quantifying Rare Events in Stochastic Reaction-Diffusion Dynamics Using Tensor Networks: Tensor Networks

-where each $A$ is a left-orthogonal tensor satisfying $A^T A = \mathbb{I}$ and each $B$ is a right-orthogonal tensor satisfying $B B^T = \mathbb{I}$, where here, $T$ represents the transpose.
+where each $A$ is a left-orthogonal tensor satisfying $A^T A = \mathbb{I}$ and each $B$ is a right-orthogonal tensor satisfying $B B^T = \mathbb{I}$.
 For notational compactness, we have suppressed implied summations over the bond indices between tensors in Eq.~\eqref{eq:mixedcanonical}.
+We have retained the physical indices $n_1, \hdots, n_L$ and allow their presence to remind us that although tensors at each site are named merely $A$ and $B$, they are actually distinct tensors $A^{(1)}, A^{(2)}, \hdots, B^{(1)}, B^{(2)}, \hdots$ that vary across sites.
 The mixed canonical form is said to be centered about the tensor $Q^{n_l}$.
 From that tensor's perspective, the chain of $A$'s and chain of $B$'s constitute the environment, and it is beneficial to contract over the links between $A$'s and links between $B$'s to obtain so-called environment tensors.
 These environment tensors inherit an orthogonality from the orthogonality of the $A$'s and $B$'s, significantly reducing the computational complexity to advance $Q^{n_l}$ in time by $\delta t$ provided the MPS was already centered about the $Q^{n_l}$ we aim to evolve.

-As made more explicit in App.~\ref{app:tdvp}, the one-site TDVP algorithm initially centers the MPS around the first tensor, propagates that tensor forward in time by $\delta t$, performs a QR decomposition to change the gauge, propagates backward in time by $\delta t$ the R term of that QR decomposition then passes that term to the neighboring site to re-center the MPS around the neighboring site.
+As made more explicit in App.~\ref{app:tdvp}, the one-site TDVP algorithm initially centers the MPS around the first tensor, propagates that tensor forward in time by $\delta t$, performs a QR decomposition to change the gauge, propagates the R term of that QR decomposition backward in time by $\delta t$, then passes that term to the neighboring site to re-center the MPS around the neighboring site.
 The neighboring site is then propagated forward in time as the algorithm iterates.
 After the complete sweep through the MPS, the probability distribution $\ket{q_t}$ has been propagated by a time step $\delta t$.
 Whether that propagation well approximates the evolution of the full distribution $\ket{p_t}$ depends on the time-step error but also on the severity of the MPS approximation, which can be systematically controlled through the maximum bond dimension $\kappa$.